waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Misc Mechanics
 - HMs must be used from the PACK menu, not the Pokémon's party menu.

-## Tool Development Log
+## V. Tool Development Log
-- **path_finder:** After multiple failed attempts to debug the A* algorithm (logic, tie-breaking, obstacle data), the tool remains unreliable and produces highly inefficient paths.
-I am abandoning further attempts to fix it and will rely on manual navigation for the foreseeable future.
+- **path_finder:** The tool is fundamentally broken and produces highly inefficient paths.
+Multiple debugging attempts have failed.
+My top priority is to fix this tool using systematic, incremental testing.
+I will not rely on manual navigation for complex paths until it is fixed.
+- **route_finder:** The tool initially had a bug where it only considered the first exit from a map.
+This has been fixed by iterating through all possible start nodes.
+A second bug was discovered where it did not account for intra-map travel; this has also been fixed.